MetPX/sarracenia/doc/sr_shovel.1.rst

 AMQP QUEUE SETTINGS
 -------------------

-The queue is where the notifications are held on the server for each subscriber.
+The queue is where the notifications are held on the server for each shovel.

 - **queue_name    <name>         (default: q_<brokerUser>.sr_shovel.<configname>)**
 - **durable       <boolean>      (default: False)**